 When people ask how big or small portions should be for a toddler…I say…as big or small as they want!
 We want our toddlers to set the rules around how much food they eat (ie. how big of a portion) every meal.
 I always recommend starting with a small portion of food on their plate so it’s not too overwhelming, and then increasing from there if they want more.
 But ultimately, if they want to eat tons of something, or just little nibbles of something, I don’t concern myself over this at all.
 Their appetites at the time dictate this amount, and what’s important is that they are listening to their appetites.

 Over time, you will be able to add up the portions of food they’ve consumed, convert it into serving sizes, and get an idea of if they’re at least meeting the recommended number of serving sizes per day.
-If you’re genuinely stressed that your toddler isn’t getting enough servings of food, try tracking servings and food intake over a week instead of day to day.
+If you’re genuinely stressed that your toddler isn’t getting enough nutrients and servings of food, try tracking servings and food intake over a week instead of day to day.
 An important thing to remember is that appetite varies day to day and meal to meal.
-Sometimes they’re just not hungry when a meal is served, feel disgusted (it’s okay, this happens and is normal), or are coming down with an illness.
-A lot of toddlers will under-eat one day but will compensate the following day, by eating more servings, to make up for the chances lost the day prior.
-And vice versa…sometimes they eat tons one day (growth spurt? good mood? favourite food?) and then over the next few days you may see smaller portions being consumed.
+Sometimes they’re just not hungry when a meal is served, they may feel disgusted (it’s okay, this happens and is normal), or are coming down with an illness.
+A lot of toddlers will under-eat one day, but will compensate the following day by eating more servings to make up for the chances lost the day prior.
+And vice versa…sometimes they eat tons one day (growth spurt? good mood? favourite foods?), and then over the next few days you may see smaller portions being consumed.
 At the end of the day, it’s the balance over the span of a week that is much more telling of whether or not intake is sufficient.

-Toddlers are the best at self-regulating their hunger, and once we cross the line and tell them or push them to eat a certain amount of servings based on recommendations, they tend to lose their instinctual ability to follow their own body’s cues…and their interest in food.
+Toddlers are the best at self-regulating their hunger, and once we cross the line and tell them, or push them, to eat a certain amount of servings based on recommendations, they tend to lose their instinctual ability to follow their own body’s fullness and hunger cues…and even their interest in foods.

 Food guides without serving sizes?